rocket-pool/old.docs.rocketpool.net/src/guides/node/prepare-node.md

 ## Registering your Node with the Network

-Once you have ETH and RPL in your wallet, you can register your node with the Rocket Pool network to access all of its features.
+Once you have ETH in your wallet, you can register your node with the Rocket Pool network to access all of its features.
 To do this, run the following command:

 ```